Print Version [PDF]

 Handbook of Research on Emerging Priorities and Trends in Distance Education: Communication, Pedagogy, and Technology.
 2014. (online)

 Focuses on identifying, categorizing, and ranking the future trends in research, priorities, and needs of distance education students.
 It seeks to answer questions of a communicative, pedagogical, and technological nature that are specific challenges on a global scale.

 Handbook of Research on Multicultural Education.
 2nd ed.
 2004.

 Provides a comprehensive overview of the major research and scholarship related to multicultural education since the field emerged in the 1960s.
-The second edition features both updated versions of most of the research presented in the first edition, as well as twenty new chapters.
-Chapters are written by established scholars, and are categorized into twelve topical sections (e.g. research and research issues, education of ethnic groups, academic achievement).
-Includes references, name and subject indices.
+The second edition features both updated versions of most of the research presented in the first edition, as well as twenty new chapters written by established scholars, and categorized into twelve topical sections (e.g., research and research issues, education of ethnic groups, academic achievement).
+Includes references, name and subject indexes.

 Handbook of Research on Teacher Education: Enduring Questions in Changing Contexts.
 3rd ed.
 2008.

 A project of the Association of Teacher Educators, this handbook is a collection of essays on the subject of teacher education and professional development.
 Chapters are arranged in nine categories.
 Each part contains an introduction, “framing chapters” (primary essays), “artifacts” (historical or contemporary documents illustrating the subject), and “commentaries” (presentations of diverse opinions from practitioners within the subject field).
 Also included are name and subject indexes.

 Technologies for Improving the 21st Century Workforce: Tools for Lifelong Learning.